-Next meeting will be October 16th and the casino from 10:00 a.m. to 12:00 p.m.
+Next meeting will be October 16th at the casino from 10:00 a.m. to 12:00 p.m.

-MHA Nation: Gabrielle Wilkonson, Mark Fox, and Cheryl Abe have formed the committee.
+MHA Nation: Gabrielle Wilkonson, Mark Fox and Cheryl Abe have formed the committee.

 The committee has formed and had their first meeting.

-Have started to form partnerships with radio and newspaper, have intentions to create and make T-Shirts to have canvassers and committee members wear, as well as form communication with other tribes to expand reach and awareness.
+Have started to form partnerships with radio and newspaper, have intentions to create and make t-Shirts to have canvassers and committee members wear, as well as form communication with other tribes to expand reach and awareness.

 Next meeting will be November 6th at the Northern Lights.

-Next Steps: The subcommittee decided to hold another meeting in the upcoming month.
+Next Steps: The subcommittee decided to hold another meeting in November.

 The meeting adjourned at 12:00 p.m.